GlowstoneMC/Glowstone/README.md

 console output.
 The JLine console can be disabled in the configuration if a flat console is desired.

+Need more help?
+Check out [our wiki](https://github.com/GlowstoneMC/Glowstone/wiki#using-glowstone) for some guides that will help you with running, maintaining and configuring your Glowstone server.

 ## Playing

 For those of you who just want to play on a Glowstone server, we have one available